Skip to main navigationSkip to main content

 Set contribution

-You may request one of the following in your application.
-If you have additional Health & Wellbeing needs, you may be able to make another application later in the year depending on Fund availability.
+The below are options available for you to apply for funding support for.
 If you have multiple health needs, it may be more beneficial to apply to the Student Support Fund, so an advisor can review your circumstances in full.

-Therapy: We will fund up to a maximum of 6 sessions at £75 (£450 in total).
+Therapy We will fund up to a maximum of 6 sessions totalling up to £500.
 Students must meet at least one of the above criteria and have engaged with the University Wellbeing team prior to applying.

 Ignite Your Success